 Bake for 18-26 minutes.
 The cake is done when an inserted toothpick comes out mostly clean.

 Add heavy cream to a stand mixer and whip on med to medium-high speed until soft peaks. (usually about 2-3 minutes)

 While the cream is mixing place pumpkin puree, cinnamon, and all-spice in a bowl.
 Stir until combined.

 Once the cream is at soft peak stage, add powder sugar in a 1 cup at a time.
 After one cup, turn off mixer.
 Gently fold in pumpkin puree mixture to cream.
 If the consistency is not firm enough, add more powder sugar, about a 1/4 cup at a time until you reach desired consistency.

 Bring heavy cream to a boil and remove from heat.

 With chocolate chips in a heat safe bowl, pour cream over chips and slowly stir until all chips are melted.

 I started by make my Chocolate Pumpkin Cake in 2 square cake pans.
 As soon as those bad boys were in the oven I started making my favorite Ganache recipe. (below)

 After the cakes were out of the oven and cooled, I placed one on my cake stand and one on a baking sheet.
 I poured just enough ganache over each of them to cover the top of the cake, hardly letting any spill over.
 (You can have it spill over as much as you want!)

+I then let them sit overnight.
+(They were ready to assemble in about an hour, I was just tired!)
 The next day I made the Pumpkin Whipped Cream.
-Place it in the fridge for about 15 minutes before assembling cake.
+Place it in the fridge for about 15 minutes before assembling the cake.